Address: Automotodrom Brno, a.s., P.O.Box 1, 641 00 Brno, Czech Republic

 It was perhaps inevitable that this throwback to a forgotten era of racing would some day come to an end and, with the writing firmly on the wall, event organisers looked to a more permanent solution.
 In 1985, construction began on a new purpose-built circuit on a site within the bounds of the 1930s circuit, though using none of its roads.
 Thousands of trees were felled and replanted elsewhere and there was considerable landscaping required, but gradually the new circuit emerged.

 The new Brno Circuit opened in 1987 and immediately fulfilled its ambitions by regaining a round of the World Motorcycle Championships - an event that continues to this day as the Grand Prix of the Czech Republic.
 The circuit has remained largely unchanged, save for a revised pit entry which debuted in 1996.
-Alongside the MotoGP races, the circuit now also hosts a round of the World Superbikes and a variety of car events over the years, including the WTCC and FIA GT series.
+Alongside the MotoGP races, the circuit has also hosted rounds of the World Superbikes and a variety of car events over the years, including the WTCC and FIA GT series.

 Brno Circuit is located approximately 23 km from the centre of Brno in the southern Moravian region of the Czech Republic.
 The nearest airport is Brno-Tuřany Airport, around 15 miles to the east, offering a small number of international flights to London, Eindhoven, Russia and several Spanish airports.
 Prague's Václav Havel Airport is the main international airport for the country but is a 2 hour drive to the north west.
 Over the border in Austria, Vienna International Airport is actually slightly closer and may be a good alternative.